cncf/kubernetes-community-days/content/organizing-faq.md

 # Will CNCF host the website or does one of the organizers have to take ownership?

 Organizers are responsible for creating the content, but CNCF hosts the website.
+All program content must be reflected on the the official CNCF-hosted page.
 Lots of details are in the [creating website](https://kubernetescommunitydays.org/organizing-creating-website/) page.
 In particular, we don't allow KCDs to have a separate website, because we want all changes to come through the KCD GitHub repo so that we can review changes and engage if there is any problematic content.

 # What corporate entity should sponsors sign a contract with?